rushsteve1/ranni/docs/design.md

 ## Basic Compounds

 Ranni supports two basic compound types.
-In Ranni the `,` comma character is considered whitespace, an so is optional in compound types.
+In Ranni the `,` comma character is considered whitespace, and so is optional in compound types.

 Arrays are simple sequential lists of the __same type__.